MDAnalysis/RotamerConvolveMD/README.rst

 Double electron electron spin resonance (DEER) is an EPR technique for measuring distances between two spin labels that have been covalently attached to a protein.
 Two cysteine residues are introduced into the protein and subsequently labelled.
-The positions are chosen to report on the expected conformational change.
+Paramagnetic relaxation enhancement (PRE) is an NMR technique for measuring distances between a spin label and the amide protons of the protein backbone.
+One cysteine residue is introduced at the position of the label The positions are chosen to report on the expected conformational change.
 A commonly used spin label is (1-oxyl-2,2,5,5-tetramethylpyrroline-3-methyl)-methanethiosulfonate (MTSL).
 MTSL has a linker with five rotatable bonds and is therefore very flexible.
-The distance distributions between the two spin labels measured by experiments are typically broad and often multi-modal.
+The distance distributions between the two spin labels (DEER) or one spin label and the amide protons are measured by experiments are typically broad and often multi-modal.
 The distributions are therefore a convolution of the flexibility of the MTSL spin label and the conformational spread of the proteins in the sample.
 To ensure that we compared like with like we developed a